You are currently viewing How to Force Quit on Windows: 5 Easy Ways to Close Frozen Applications

 2. Use Alt + F4 to Close a Window

 To quickly close the active window, press Alt + F4.
+This keyboard shortcut uses the function keys and is useful for quickly closing windows.
 This doesn’t always work if the app is fully frozen, but it’s fast and easy when it does.

 Best for: Apps that are slow but still responsive to keyboard commands.